What are X Bar R Control Charts?

 Use X Bar R Control Charts When:

-• Even a very stable process may have some minor variations, which will cause the process instability.
-An X-bar R chart will help to identify the process variation over time.
+- Even a very stable process may have some minor variations which cause instability.
+An X-bar R chart will help identify these variations over time.

-• The X Bar S Control chart is to be considered when the subgroup size is more than 10.
+- The X Bar S Control chart should be considered when the subgroup size is more than 10.

-• When the collected data is continuous (i.e., Length, Weight), etc., and captures data in time order.
+- When the collected data is continuous (i.e., Length, Weight), it captures data in time order.

 How to Interpret the X Bar R Control Charts

-• The X bar chart controls limits that are derived from the R bar (average range) values.
+- The X bar chart controls limits derived from the R bar (average range) values.
 If the R chart’s values are out of control, the X bar chart control limits are inaccurate.

-• If the points are out of control in the R chart, then stop the process.
+- If the points in the R chart are out of control, stop the process.
 Identify the special cause and address the issue.
-Remove those subgroups from the calculations.
+Then, remove those subgroups from the calculations.

-• Once the R bar chart is in control, then review the X bar chart and interpret the points against the control limits.
+- Once the R bar chart is in control, review the X bar chart and interpret the points against the control limits.

-• All the points need to be interpreted against the control limits but not specification limits.
-As the customer or management provides specification limits, whereas control limits are derived from the average and range values of the subgroups.
+- All the points must be interpreted against the control limits but not specification limits.
+The customer or management provides specification limits, whereas control limits are derived from the average and range values of the subgroups.

-• Process capability studies can only be performed after the X bar and R chart values are within the control limits.
-There is no need to perform process capability studies for an unstable process.
+- Process capability studies can only be performed after the X bar and R chart values are within the control limits.
+They are not necessary for an unstable process.

 Steps to follow for X bar R chart